Skip to Content

 The Jackson accident attorneys at Coxwell & Associates can help you gather the evidence needed to give your wrongful death claim the best chance of success.
 We have been representing Mississippians for more than 35 years.

 The sooner you contact our office, the sooner our legal team can start building your case.
-Call (601) 265-7766, fill out our Contact Form or click on the button below to schedule a free consultation with a compassionate wrongful death lawyer.
+Call (601) 265-7766, fill out our Contact Form or click on the button below to schedule a consultation with a compassionate wrongful death lawyer.

 Disclaimer: This blog is intended for general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.